Hitchin Priory: History

 The 1546 survey of Hitchin Priory was made before the estate was sold that year for £1,541 to two property speculators, Sir Edward Watson of Northampton and Henry Herdson, a London skinner; also in 1546 they purchased Shrewsbury Abbey.
 From Watson and Herdson Hitchin Priory subsequently passed to Edward Pulter, who in turn sold it in 1553 to Ralph Radcliffe (died 1559).
 He on his death bequeathed his estates to his oldest son, also named Ralph.
 Over the next three centuries the Priory passed to various members of the Radcliffe family until it came into the possession of Hubert Delmé-Radcliffe, J.P., on whose death in 1878 it passed to his brother Francis Augustus Delmé-Radcliffe.
 The various branches of the Delmé-Radcliffe Family owned Hitchin Priory from 1553 to 1964.

 Hitchin Priory as it now stands incorporates a small part of the original priory of the Carmelites.
 This original structure would appear to have been constructed of flint rubble and clunch with the now lost priory church located to the south.
 However, nothing earlier than the 15th century is visible and these ancient remains are located in sections of the north, or frater, range of the west range.
 The present structure was almost entirely built in 1770–1 by the politician and MP John Radcliffe who inherited Hitchin Priory from his uncle Arthur Radcliffe in 1769.
 He rebuilt the house in 1770-71 of plastered brick, standing about the four sides of a courtyard, which represents the old, small, cloister garth.
 The walls of the courtyard have been considerably renewed over the years but in the north and west wings are many blocked arches of the original cloister arcade.
 The ground storey displays a shield of the Radcliffe arms is together with the initials R R S and the date 1679.
 This has an arcade of five semicircular arches with the one remaining open arch being the main entrance to the building.
 The north elevation is of the late 18th century and is in an elaborate Palladian design; the south wing was completely rebuilt at around this time and contains the main rooms.
 The east wing has some early 17th-century panelling while in a small north room is a plaster ceiling dating to the same period with cable and foliate decoration.

 Since 1951 the complex of buildings including Hitchin Priory, the Garden Bridge, Coach House and stables have formed part of the Grade I listing on the Register of Historic England.

 Modern times

-Today Hitchin Priory is a 52 bedroom hotel sitting in 19 acres of parkland with an indoor swimming pool and a golf course making it a popular venue for weddings, conferences, etc. The hotel underwent a programme of complete refurbishment in 2009.
+Today Hitchin Priory is a 52 bedroom hotel sitting in 19 acres of parkland making it a popular venue for weddings, conferences, etc. The hotel underwent a programme of complete refurbishment in 2009.
 In 2013 Hitchin Priory was offered for sale at £3 million.